Solar Panel Cleaning Service

 Dirty solar panels can cause a number of issues.
 A build-up of dirt, moss and bird droppings can severely impact the production capabilities of your solar panels.
 Even the smallest bird droppings can cause shade which will be detrimental to solar panel effeciency, in fact.
 Hard water can also affect solar output, and any loss of production on your commercial solar powering will affect payback time, reduce savings and lower earning potential.
 We want you to save as much money as possible from the moment your solar panels are installed.

 In addition to monitoring output of your solar PV system, we recommend that your commercial, industrial or agricultural solar panels are cleaned every 12-24 months, depending on their environment.
 With 75% of the year’s solar production being between April and September, we recommend cleaning your panels between mid-January and the end of March.
 If you keep on top of solar PV monitoring, your cleaning schedule will stay on track.

-It is extremely important that solar panel cleaning is undertaken by a qualified panel installer.
+It is extremely important that solar panel cleaning is undertaken by a qualified panel cleaner.
 Solar PV panels can be damaged easily if stood or lent upon.
 Too much downward pressure will cause invisible micro cracks that will significantly decrease yield.
 Do not, under any circumstances, use a pressure washer because it will cause damage to your solar panels.

 Did you know?

 We completed a before-and-after study about how panel cleaning can increase solar energy output.
 The results showed a massive 9.6% increase in output following a clean.

 - The customer’s site had 168 solar panels connected identically to 2 inverters.

 - The mounted solar panels had been cleaned 12 months prior, so only 1 year of dirt build-up was present.

 - Readings were taken for 7 days and 30 days prior to the test to establish any difference in output between the inverters.